 Our Management Plan gives us a framework and guiding principles as we work through projects for the Park.
 We want Maclean Park to be a welcome place for people of all ages to play, relax and enjoy, while also enhancing the natural environment of the park.

 We've set aside approximately $700,000 in the first six years of our draft long term plan to progress work at Maclean Park.
-We'll start development by removing the pond and kiosk, relocating the keyhole basketball court, and building a scooter track and barbeques.
-A new amenities building, water-play feature and older persons' playground are planned for later.

 At the southern end, we'd like to better connect the park to the shops and make it work better for events, markets and other uses.
 At the northern end the management plan paves the way for restoring the Tikotu Stream environment and better facilities for those who use the park to access the beach for boating.
 In addition, the management plan supports a 'gateway' for Kāpiti Island visitors.